wangruihan2024/WhileD_with_type/WhileDT Syntax Definition.md

 ## Abstract Syntax Tree (AST) Format

-The interpreter outputs the AST in the following format:
+Output the AST in the following format:

 ### Expressions
 - `CONST(n)`